lillo42/trupe/docs/actors/actor-lifecycle.md

 | **Stop** | Actor is terminated permanently.
 No restart hooks are called. |
 | **Resume** | The actor continues processing the next message as if nothing happened. |
 | **Escalate** | The failure is passed to the parent supervisor for handling. |

+The base `AbstractSupervisor.ResolveFailureAction` returns only `Restart` or `Escalate`.
+To use `Stop` or `Resume`, override `ResolveFailureAction` and return the desired action. `RestartPolicy.Temporary` also causes a child to be stopped on failure regardless of the resolved action.

 ## Restart Limits